 If the item was mistakenly put in the wrong bag and went to the wrong delivery/pickup site:

-A claim form can be submitted to STAT for them to search their facilities but they will not reimburse for lost materials.
-It is helpful to be able to provide specific and detailed information pertaining to the missing material.
+A claim form can be submitted to STAT Courier.
+They will search their facilities but they will not reimburse for lost materials.
+It is helpful to provide STAT Courier with specific and detailed information about the missing material.

-Your library has paid for the book and the book is returned to the Owning Library, the Owning Library will follow its own policy about refunding the price of book to your library.
-(Remember that your patron hasn't paid anything.)
-If the Owning Library will not refund the price of the book to your library, you must establish your own local policy about whether your patron must reimburse your library for the price of the book.
-Libraries should make every effort to reimburse each other for the return of lost books even if it is the policy not to reimburse patrons for lost books after a specific period of time.
-Each library must consider this and establish a local policy for this occurrence.
+If the Holding/Owning Library will not refund the price of the item to the Home Library, the Home Library should follow their local policy to determine whether the patron must reimburse the Home Library for the amount they paid to the Holding/Owning Library for the book.
+Libraries should make every effort to reimburse each other for the return of lost books, even if it is their policy not to reimburse patrons for lost books after a specific period of time.
+Each library must consider this and establish a local policy for the occurrence.

 The accounting period for Institutional Billing is from July 1 through June 30 of each year.
 The annual billing process begins in the Fall semester of each year, usually in September, and all bills are due to the Home Libraries by November 30 of the billing year.